DeanIsMe/SevSeg/README.md

 This library turns your Arduino into a seven segment display controller!
 Use it to easily display numbers on your seven segment display without any additional controllers.

 It supports common cathode and common anode displays, and the use of switching transistors.
-Displays with any number of digits can be used, and decimal places are supported.
+Displays with 1 to 9 digits can be used, and decimal places are supported.
+Characters and strings are not supported.

 [Download it from GitHub][1].